-Don’t be a “hider”
+Don't Be a "Hider"

 When my asthma became more bothersome in my teens I especially didn't want any of my classmates to know.
 Kids can be mean and I definitely didn't want anyone to know I had asthma.

-I don't remember a lot of what happened that day but I do remember trying to not draw attention to myself when I could barely breathe and my heart felt like it was beating out of my chest which severely kicked up my asthma as well.
-I remember telling the doctors and medical staff that were surrounding me that I was "fine" and just needed some time for everything to calm down.
+I don't remember a lot of what happened that day, but I do remember trying not to draw attention to myself.
+I could barely breathe and my heart felt like it was beating out of my chest, which severely kicked up my asthma as well.
+I remember telling the doctors and medical staff that I was "fine" and just needed some time for everything to calm down.
 I was pretty adamant about it.
-The doctors strongly disagreed and made the call to 911 despite my protest and off I went in the back of an ambulance again.
+The doctors strongly disagreed and made the call to 911--despite my protest--and off I went in the back of an ambulance again.

 We all need a support system.
-They love and care for me and my own stubbornness shouldn't stand in the way of that.
+They love and care for me, and my own stubbornness shouldn't stand in the way of that.
 I've come to realize that it's no big deal using my inhaler in public or in front of others.
 If they ask questions I use it as a teaching moment to educate about my disease.